stevana/stateful-pbt-with-fakes/README-unprocessed.md

 In addition there's also three optional types, that we've not needed in the counter example.
 The first is references, these are used to refer back to previously created resources.
-For example if we open a file handle on a POSIX-like filesystem, then later commands need to be able to refer to that file handle when wanting to write or read from it.
+For example if we open a file handle on a POSIX-like file system, then later commands need to be able to refer to that file handle when wanting to write or read from it.
 The second datatype is `PreconditionFailure`, which is used to give a nice error message when a command is executed in a disallowed state.
 For example if we try to read from a file